Panasonic Vs Lloyd AC – 1.5 Ton 5 Star AC Comparison for 2026

 Difference 3: Tonnage and Convertible Mode Flexibility

-How does advanced convertible tonnage technology impact energy efficiency and cooling customization?
+How does advanced convertible tonnage technology impact energy efficiency and cooling customisation?
 Variable capacity is the modern AC’s answer to diverse cooling needs and energy saving demands in varying ambient conditions.

-My test involved running both units in each tonnage mode for 4 hours, measuring power consumption every 15 minutes, recording temperature stabilization rates and energy efficiency coefficients under different load conditions from 25°C to 45°C ambient temperatures.
-The more comprehensive testing protocol evaluated capacity modulation accuracy, energy optimization potential and user control.
+My test involved running both units in each tonnage mode for 4 hours, measuring power consumption every 15 minutes, recording temperature stabilisation rates and energy efficiency coefficients under different load conditions from 25°C to 45°C ambient temperatures.
+The more comprehensive testing protocol evaluated capacity modulation accuracy, energy optimisation potential and user control.

 Maximum CapacityHC* (High Capacity)110% (5280W)